vypxl/tx8/spec/spec.md

 - `S`: Stack pointer
 - `P`: Program counter / Instruction Pointer

-The program counter can have any value in the range 0..0xfffff0 to prevent parsing instruction outside of memory, because an instruction can be up to 15 bytes long.
+The program counter can have any value in the range 0..0xfffff0 to prevent parsing an instruction outside of memory, because an instruction can be up to 10 bytes long.

 ### Stack